 Dirk Sijmons (1949) studied Architecture at Delft University of Technology and is one of the three founders of H+N+S Landscape Architects.
 Dirk Sijmons was awarded the Rotterdam-Maaskant Prize in 2002.
 In 2004, Dirk Sijmons was appointed Governmental Advisor on Landscape by the Minister of Agriculture, Nature Management and Fisheries.
 In 2007, he received the prestigious Edgar Doncker prize in the category of ‘true Dutch culture’.
 Sijmons was also a Professor of Landscape Architecture at Delft University of Technology.

-Today, Dirk Sijmons, curator of IABR–2014–URBAN BY NATURE among many other things, and Berno Strooman, Chief Government Advisor on the Built and Rural Environment, on the tension between ecology and agriculture.
-After the two presentations, they will enter into public debate.
+Today, Dirk Sijmons, curator of IABR–2014–URBAN BY NATURE and one of the founders of H+N+S Landscape Architects, among many other things, and Berno Strooman, Chief Government Advisor on the Built and Rural Environment, on the tension between ecology and agriculture.
+After the two presentations, they will enter into a public debate moderated by Dutch Government Architect and IABR-curator Floris Alkemade.

 location: HAKA Building